Indicio-tech/DeGov-interpreter-Typescript/README.md

 # Degov Interpreter Typescript

-This repo contains a system to store and track governance files on both mobile and in react native.
+This repo contains a system to store and track governance files on both mobile and web.

 ### Dependencies
 Both mobile and web are dependent on fetch